The Governor’s COVID-19 instructions still allow Vermonters to enjoy the outdoors while staying close to home. Richmond Land Trust preserves are open

-- Led the effort to conserve approximately 650 acres of Richmond farms, river banks, woodlands and recreation areas – important parts of the quality of life people enjoy here
+- Led efforts to conserve more than 800 acres of Richmond farms, river banks, woodlands and recreation areas – important parts of the quality of life people enjoy here

 - Helped save the former Universalist Church and the Elementary School, historic buildings now housing the Richmond Free Library, and the Town Center and Post Office

-- Spearheaded a project to preserve three historic farmsteads in town, including twin “monitor” barns and 1,000 acres of surrounding agricultural and forest lands
+- Spearheaded a project to preserve three historic farmsteads in town, including twin “monitor” barns, one of which now serves as the headquarters for the Vermont Youth Conservation

-- Created canoe and fishing access points along the Winooski River
+- Created access points along the Winooski River for anglers and paddlers

-- Established hiking trails through the town’s floodplain forest – one of the few remaining in Vermont
+- Established hiking trails through the town’s floodplain forest – one of the best examples of this beautiful natural community in Vermont